 How to Import Wine into Ontario

 Have you ever wondered how one becomes a wine agent – better yet, how one gets wines, that are not available in the LCBO, into the province?
 You’re not alone.
-I get at least an email a week asking me how one goes about acquiring a wine that someone tried abroad and now can’t find here in Ontario.
+I get at least an email a week asking me how one goes about acquiring a wine that someone tried in another province or abroad and now can’t find here in Ontario.
 While many of us may not be interested about what goes on behind closed doors at Canada’s Liquor Giant, as a consumer it’s important to understand how our system works.

 The most obvious question to start with is: how did the Board decide to stock that bottle, that brand or that blend?
 Well, if it’s not brought in directly, then there was an agent behind getting it to market.
 Although it sounds like a fun task to be an agent, who is able to pick and chose what wines end up on the LCBO shelves, the job is actually quite complex.